 A 100-year flood is not a flood that occurs every 100 years, but one that has a 26 percent chance of occurring during a 30-year period, the length of many mortgages.
 The 100-year flood is a regulatory standard used by Federal agencies and most states, to administer floodplain management programs, and is used by the National Flood Insurance Program (NFIP) as the basis for insurance requirements nationwide.
 Special Flood Hazard Areas (SFHA) are those areas having at least a 1 percent chance of flooding during any one year.
 Flood Maps are easy to get and are found online at FEMA’s Map Service Center, http://www.msc.fema.gov.

-Let’s say we want flood zoning information on the Mercedes Benz Superdome in New Orleans, so we click on Orleans Parish, and when the map opens up, type in the target address in the box at the top left.
-The address for our target property, the Superdome, is 1500 Sugar Bowl Dr, New Orleans, LA 70112.
+Let’s say we want flood zoning information on the Mercedes Benz Superdome in New Orleans, so we enter the address: 1500 Sugar Bowl Dr, New Orleans, LA 70112.